mensaco/Little-Data-API---Read--Add-and-Delete-Data-Demo/README.md

-A small web application to demonstrate reading, adding and deleting data using Little Data API.
+A small web application to demonstrate reading, adding, updating and deleting data using Little Data API.